thradams/bake/README.md

-# bake — A Small C Compiler
+# bake — A Small C Compiler 100% vibe coding

 A single-pass C compiler that supports multiple backends.
 The frontend parses and resolves a substantial subset of C; backends emit x86-64 AT&T assembly or WebAssembly Text Format (WAT).